 Born in Ireland and educated in England, Shackleton was a romantic, surviving on his wits and incredible personal charisma.
 Despite no real polar training, his thirst for adventure and down-to-earth personality made him popular with the financial backers he needed to realise his extraordinary visions.

 Arguably his greatest quality was his leadership, able to inspire others to achieve the seemingly impossible.
-While he was ruthlessly ambitious, he was hugely methodical is his approach to exploration – the wellbeing of his crew meant more to him that success and fame, as demonstrated during his 1907 Nimrod Expedition, when he turned back only 97 miles short of the South Pole and eternal glory.
+While he was ruthlessly ambitious, he was hugely methodical is his approach to exploration – the wellbeing of his crew meant more to him that success and fame, as demonstrated during his 1907 Nimrod Expedition, when he turned back less than 100 nautical miles short of the South Pole and eternal glory.

 More than a century on from his greatest expeditions, the world continues to marvel at his bravery and character.
 New books are still written about him; academics from the world’s best universities decode his techniques; and his style of leadership is taught today at Harvard Business School.
 He lived his life based on the qualities of optimism, patience, idealism and courage.